datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/jira.md

 ### API Key
 An API key is generated within your account page.
 The following steps will navigate you to its location.
-Once created, copy the key and enter it in the JIRA form under 'API key'.
+Once created, copy the key and enter it in the JIRA form under 'API Key'.

 !!! example "Steps for getting the API key"